 Trash, Rubbish, Waste, Garbage

 There is no such thing as trash.
 The items we call trash are simply things people have created and then lost interest in.
 Today, creation of waste is the direct result of production and consumption patterns that are based on a system of convenience.
 It could be said that one person’s trash is another person’s problem.
 Sadhana Forest is committed to conscious consumption and claiming responsibility for the waste that is generated on site.
-We work hard at developing means of repurposing materials within the community and encourage volunteers to deeply consider the types of items they purchase and use.
+We work hard at developing means of repurposing materials within the community and encourage participants to deeply consider the types of items they purchase and use.

 The waste we produce is primarily sorted at our on-site recycling center.
-Volunteers collect labeled bins from around the community and sort trash into categories of plastic, glass, paper, organic waste, metal, sanitary waste and mixed items.
+Participants collect labeled bins from around the community and sort trash into categories of plastic, glass, paper, organic waste, metal, sanitary waste and mixed items.
 These materials are then separated into smaller subcategories and evaluated to see which materials can be reused and repurposed.

 Currently, an Auroville-based waste management provider picks up recyclable items that are not repurposed within the community.
 Although the amount is small, some non-recyclable waste is still produced at Sadhana and is sent to a landfill each month.
 Again, we make an effort to reduce the amount of materials sent out to recycling and waste centers as we feel it is our responsibility to deal with our waste on site.